scientific-python/specs/core-projects/_index.md

 Core Projects endorse SPEC documents.
-During the endorsement stage of the SPEC process, Core Project contributors propose, discuss, and review SPEC documents with the goal of developing an implementation plan that all the Core Projects will adopt and endorse.
+During the endorsement stage of the SPEC process, Core Project contributors propose, discuss, and review SPEC documents with the goal of developing a coherent implementation plan suitable for all the Core Projects.
 Often SPECs are coauthored by contributors from several Core Projects as well as other community members (e.g., contributors to other ecosystem projects).